LocalToasty/toastylisp/README.md

 (lambda (*param_1* ... *param_n*) *body*)
 ```

-Returns an anonymous function object with the parameters *param* and the body *body*.
+Returns an anonymous function object with the parameters `param` and the body `body`.
-If the lambda is invoked with the correct amount of arguments, the functions body is evaluated with *param_1* defined as the first argument, *param_2* with the second argument, and so forth.
+If the lambda is invoked with the correct amount of arguments, the functions body is evaluated with `param_1` defined as the first argument, `param_2` with the second argument, and so forth.
+Lambdas *capture* the symbols in their environment.
+This means that symbols which are defined outside of the lambda can still be referred to in a lambda if they go out of scope.
-Lambdas are often used in conjunction with a define or let statement to bind them to a name.
+Anonymous functions are often used in conjunction with a define or let statement to bind them to a name.

 #### Example ####